 Attraction of the Week: The Pinball Hall of Fame in Vegas

-Go back in time with an afternoon of youthful fun playing classic pinball machines from the 1950’s up until the 1990’s.
-As soon as you walk into the massive 10,000 square foot space dedicated solely to all pinball, a feeling of nostalgia will overcome you.
+Go back in time with an afternoon of nostalgic youthful fun playing classic pinball machines from the 1950’s up until the 1990’s.
+As soon as you walk into the massive 10,000 square foot space dedicated solely to pinball, a feeling of nostalgia will overcome you.
 As someone who watches tons of 80’s movies and wishes I could step back into time and visit an old-fashioned arcade, a visit to the Pinball Hall of Fame was a dream come true.
+This is as old school as it gets it now ultra modern Vegas!

 Fun off The Strip!